syzmonz/BSOD-Snake/README.md

 # BSOD Snake

-Fun twist on the classic snake game
+Fun twist on the classic snake game.
 If you collide with the walls or yourself, you bluescreen!
 Isn't that fun

 ## Requires C++ Redistributable